vbrick/rev-sdk-js/README.md

 ```

 ##### Get Video Status
-You can get the status of the video using status variable, this reflects the latest playerStatusChanged message.
+You can get the status of the video using status variable, this reflects the latest playerStatusChanged event.
 See example below

 `vbrickEmbed.playerStatus;`